2001–02 Charlotte Hornets season

+the fourth seed in the Eastern Conference, and qualifying for their seventh NBA playoff appearance.

-Mashburn averaged 21.5 points, 6.1 rebounds and 4.3 assists per game, while Baron Davis continued to show improvement, averaging 18.1 points, 8.5 assists and 2.1 steals per game, and was selected for the 2002 NBA All-Star Game, and David Wesley provided the team with 14.2 points and 3.5 assists per game.
-In addition, Elden Campbell contributed 13.9 points, 6.9 rebounds and 1.8 blocks per game, while Nailon provided with 10.8 points per game, P.J.
-Brown averaged 8.4 points and 9.8 rebounds per game, and second-year center Jamaal Magloire contributed 8.5 points and 5.6 rebounds per game off the bench.
+Mashburn averaged 21.5 points, 6.1 rebounds and 4.3 assists per game, while Baron Davis continued to show improvement, averaging 18.1 points, 8.5 assists and 2.1 steals per game, and David Wesley provided the team with 14.2 points and 3.5 assists per game.
+In addition, Elden Campbell contributed 13.9 points, 6.9 rebounds and 1.8 blocks per game, while Nailon provided with 10.8 points per game, and P.J.
+Brown averaged 8.4 points and 9.8 rebounds per game.
+Off the bench, second-year center Jamaal Magloire averaged 8.5 points and 5.6 rebounds per game, while Augmon contributed 4.6 points per game, and Lynch provided with 3.8 points and 4.1 rebounds per game.

+During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Davis was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
+Meanwhile, Nailon was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.

-The Hornets defeated the Orlando Magic 3–1 in the Eastern Conference First Round of the playoffs, but lost 4–1 in the Eastern Conference Semi-finals to the top-seeded New Jersey Nets.
-The Nets would go on to reach the NBA Finals for the first time, but would lose to the Los Angeles Lakers in four straight games.
+The Hornets defeated the Orlando Magic, 3–1 in the Eastern Conference First Round of the 2002 NBA playoffs, but lost 4–1 in the Eastern Conference Semi-finals to the top-seeded New Jersey Nets.
+The Nets would go on to reach the NBA Finals for the first time, but would lose to the 2-time defending NBA champion Los Angeles Lakers in four straight games.
 Following the season, Nailon and Bullard were both released to free agency.

-This was also the team's final season in Charlotte, as the Hornets relocated to New Orleans, Louisiana, and became the New Orleans Hornets next season.
-Other city candidates for the team's relocation included Louisville, Kentucky, Norfolk, Virginia and St. Louis, Missouri.
-The Hornets also finished twenty-ninth (last) in attendance for the season, a stark contrast to their earlier years in Charlotte, plus posting a better 23–18 road record than their 21–20 record at home.
-The city of Charlotte would return to the NBA two seasons later with the expansion Charlotte Bobcats, who began play in the 2004–05 season.
-That franchise changed its name to the Hornets in 2014 after the original franchise renamed itself the Pelicans, and also reclaimed the original Hornets' history from 1988 to 2002.
+This was also the team's final season in Charlotte, North Carolina, as the Hornets relocated to New Orleans, Louisiana, and became the New Orleans Hornets next season; other city candidates for the team's relocation included Louisville, Kentucky, Norfolk, Virginia, St. Louis, Missouri and Anaheim, California.
+The Hornets also finished in last place in home-game attendance during the regular season, with an attendance of 462,738 at the Charlotte Coliseum, which was 29th in the league, plus posting a better 23–18 road record than their 21–20 record at home; the Hornets' low attendance was a stark contrast to their earlier years in Charlotte, where they led the league in home-game attendance eight times in the franchise's first nine seasons in the NBA (their 1988–89 inaugural season, and the 1990–91 to 1996–97 seasons).

+The city of Charlotte would return to the NBA two seasons later with the expansion Charlotte Bobcats, who began play in the 2004–05 season; that franchise changed its name to the "Hornets" in 2014 after the original franchise renamed itself the "Pelicans", and also reclaimed the original Hornets' history from 1988 to 2002.
 As a result, the Hornets are now reckoned as having suspended operations after this season before returning as the Bobcats in 2004.